 - Use of the same contractor allowed SoCalGas and SDG&E to limit to one mobilization and demobilization. - Plan for one shut-in for the pipeline.

-The Construction Contractor fixed price was \$ which is \$ more than the Stage 2 construction contractor direct estimate of \$
+The Construction Contractor fixed price was \$ which is \$ more than the Stage 2 construction contractor direct estimate of \$ 2.2

-2 This construction contractor estimate was based on the Stage 2 TVR analysis.
+&lt;sup>2 This construction contractor estimate was based on the Stage 2 TVR analysis.